znb/OperationBananaHammock/Presentation/README.md

 For questions and feedback, please feel free to contact us

 Matt
- - matt at zonbi dot org
  - @undeadsecurity

 Eireann
  - @blackswanburst

 Kacper
- - comotion at hackeriet dot no
+ - comotion / Freenode / #oslohackerspace

- Thanks to the Brucon and HackLy crews for having us share our love of packets and mustaches.
+ Thanks to the Brucon and Hack.Lu crews for having us share our love of packets and moustaches.
 And beer.

 All feedback and comments are welcome.